Brightify/Cuckoo/README.md

 ```

 #### Call matchers

-As a second parameter of `verify` function you can use instances of `CallMatcher`.
+As a second parameter of the `verify` function you can use instances of `CallMatcher`.
 Its primary function is to assert how many times was the call made.
-But the `matches` function has a parameter of type `[StubCall]` which means you can use custom `CallMatcher` to inspect the stub calls or for some side effect.
+But the `matches` function has a parameter of type `[StubCall]` which means you can use a custom `CallMatcher` to inspect the stub calls or for some side effect.

 Note: Call matchers are applied after the parameter matchers.
 So you get only stub calls of wanted method with correct arguments.